 Reminder, that a New page on DCIS grading has more information on grading.

 My page on cancer treatment has a section on DCIS treatment halfway down the page at section 8.7.1.
-Surgery for everyone with radiation added only for high grade DCIS and no chemotherapy, apparently.
-I say, apparently, because, there’s no way I can stay up-to-date with current treatment.
-You’ll be asking your oncologist.
+Surgery for everyone with radiation only for high grade DCIS and no chemotherapy, apparently.

-Radiation therapy is sometimes used after surgery for women with high grade DCIS, as it is thought to reduce the likelihood of the condition recurring.
+Oncologists may use radiation therapy after surgery for women with high grade DCIS.
+Studies show that radiation therapy reduces the likelihood of the condition recurring.

-Note that DCIS does not generally spread into the lymph nodes, this is more typical for loubluar carcinoma in situ (LCIS) or ‘lobular neoplasia‘), but some kind of lymph node biopsy might be undertaken just to be sure. (see sentinel node biopsy)
+Note that DCIS does not generally spread into the lymph nodes, this is more typical for loubluar carcinoma in situ (LCIS) or ‘lobular neoplasia‘).
+However, some kind of lymph node biopsy might be undertaken just to be sure, (see sentinel node biopsy)

 Hormonal treatment for DCIS

 Another treatment that doctors may use in the treatment of DCIS is hormonal therapy.
 DCIS cells typically have ‘estrogen receptors’ that help to signal and regulate cell growth.

 If this tendency for the cells to grow and divide can be slowed down, the cancer cells themselves will often stop growing, or grow at a much slower rate.